Characters: One Piece: The Marines

 After the battle at Marineford, he resigned from his position because of doubts about the World Government's actions and nominated Aokiji as his successor.
-Two years later, he's a General Inspector◊, so he hasn't totally retired from business yet.
+Two years later, he's a General Inspector◊ for the Marines, so he hasn't totally retired from business yet.

 - Afro Asskicker: When his hat comes off, its this.